 Source of Lawful Income Discrimination

-In addition, a housing provider may not ignore a person’s receipt and use of rental assistance (such as Section 8 housing choice vouchers, SRAP, or TRA) when applying minimum income requirements to a person’s rental application.
+In addition, a housing provider may not ignore a person’s receipt and use of rental assistance (such as Section 8 housing choice vouchers, SRAP, TRA, or CVERAP) when applying minimum income requirements to a person’s rental application.
 This means that any minimum income requirement, financial standard, or income standard must be calculated based only on the portion of the rent to be paid by the tenant, rather than the entire monthly rent.

 Click here to view a fact sheet on discrimination based on source of lawful income.